jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostCommandsApi.md

 );

-final commandId = commandId_example; // String | ID of the command to generate the new token
+final String commandId = 'commandId_example'; // String | ID of the command to generate the new token

 try {
   final result = await client.commands.regenCommandToken(commandId);